fsinf/virsh-create/README.md

 virsh-create
 ============

 **virsh-create** is a script we use to clone virtual machines.
 It is mostly tailored to our environment, so you probably have to modify it to use it yourself.

 Installation
 ------------

-The script requires lxml, so you need the following patches on a Debian based
+The script requires lxml, so you need the following patches on a Debian based system:
-system:

-    apt-get install git python-virtualenv libxml2-dev libvirt-dev libvirt-bin
+    apt-get install git python-virtualenv libxml2-dev libvirt-dev libvirt-bin lxc-dev

 If you want to install the script manually, you should create a virtualenv: